diegomezg/devops-trainee-program/18 - DevOps security using Vault/README.md

 # Vault

 ## Goals
-The main goal of this course is to the allow the trainee to DEPLOY and operate vault, understanding the fundamental concepts and internals.
+The main goal of this course is to the allow the trainee to deploy and operate vault, understanding the fundamental concepts and internals.

 ## Objectives
 - Understand the basic usage and Architecture of Hashicorp Vault.